geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Cool.
 Yeah.
 I mean, the speeds on that look great.
 The testing the the testing the testing the the the the the the the the the

 ##### **Geohot** [[00:46:41](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2801)]
-You basically move a lot of that complexity just into generating the right UOP structure, the swizzling, but it renders properly.
+You basically move a lot of that complexity just into generating the right UOp structure, the swizzling, but it renders properly.
 So that's a start.

 ##### **Geohot** [[00:46:54](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2814)]
 Great.
-How have you found the UOP programming language?
+How have you found the UOp programming language?

 ##### **Geohot** [[00:47:02](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2822)]
 The agents have helped more.
 So I'm only starting to understand what's going on.

 ##### **Geohot** [[00:47:09](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2829)]
 I mean, you're doing a lot of stuff.
 I see, I see.
 I mean, when you write something like that, you don't have to write that.
-That's equivalent to just saying, all of the beauty of TinyGrad should work in UOPs.
+That's equivalent to just saying, all of the beauty of TinyGrad should work in UOps.

 ##### **Geohot** [[00:47:24](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2844)]
 You can just do that.